eove/orca/docs/story/security-first.md

 "I understand.
 This is key to the security of our whole system.
 However, we clearly don't have the means to protect it the way you described it.", Jules said, a bit worried.

-"Well, we won't have the fate of the whole internet on our shoulders !", started Adria, "Any issue with the Root CA will only impact us.
+"Well, we won't have the fate of the whole internet on our shoulders !", started Adira, "Any issue with the Root CA will only impact us.
 That would be a bumper for us but won't create an apocalypse.
 I think we can lower the security to something we can afford."

 "Ok, that's quite a meeting already and I need a bit of time to wrap my head around all that.", interrupted Jules, "I understand that the main subject that we have to discuss now is the protection of our Root CA. What about we tackle that subject another day ?
 Once my brain rested a bit ?
 Next Monday for exemple ?"